goerz/jupytext.vim/README.md

 *   `let g:jupytext_fmt = 'md'`

     The format to which to convert the `ipynb` data.
 This can be any format that the `jupytext` utility accepts for its `--to` parameter (see `jupytext --help`), except for `'notebook'` and `'ipynb'`.

-*   `let g:jupytext_style = ''`

-    The jupytext output format generated when converting a notebook to plain text.
-Check `jupytext --help` to see the available output formats.
+The output format for the plain text representation can be specified by appending it to the end of the language with a semicolon separator, for example, `python:hydrogen`.

 *  `let g:jupytext_to_ipynb_opts = '--to=ipynb --update'`